 This is essential for when I’m out and about and either need something hands-free or waterproof.
 I’ve taken this diving, hiking, zip-lining… there’s many possibilities.
 With all of the attachments it’s invaluable when you want to capture an adventure.

 This is an easy to use tripod that I mostly take with me locally or use at home.
 It does the job and is great when I want to detach my camera quickly- with the easy release head.
 I love using it for time-lapses or long exposures.

 I love this little tripod for either of my cameras.
-It’s study enough to hold up my DSLR and the tripod is small enough that it fits well in my backpack and doesn’t weigh me down.
+It’s sturdy enough to hold up my DSLR and the tripod is small enough that it fits well in my backpack and doesn’t weigh me down.
 Great for capturing film or photos of myself on the go.

 I love this lens for travel and outdoor photography.
 It has a great zoom range and takes sharp photos easily.
 Make sure you have a good tripod or a steady hand when fully zoomed in as there’s no image stabilization.

 This is a duffel I use on weekend trips.
 It’s a good size for a weekend or even shorter trips.
 It matches my backpack so it’s a no-brainer that I like it.

 This is both my daily backpack and the one I use while traveling.
 I used to carry larger backpacks as a carry-on but I tended to fill it up with things I didn’t really need, making it crazy heavy.
 This small backpack fits everything I need without tempting me with too much space.
 Plus the quality of Herschel bags is great.

 This duffel made it all over Europe, Australia, Africa, and up Kilimanjaro with me.
 It’s very sturdy even with being thrown around underneath many planes.
 It’s spacious and holds plenty.
 I would definitely recommend this to travelers and hikers.